|

 At this time it was elevated on a Portland Stone base.
 There are

-a shell, supported on a scroll.
+shells, supported on a scroll.
 Above the sirens, on a second

 tier, are seated putti, each holding a fish.
 The figure (actually